jonnew/ONIX/spec/spec.md

 address space (e.g. an integrated circuit) or something programmed within the firmware to emulate this (e.g. an electrical stimulation sub-circuit made to behave like a Master-8).
-Host interaction with a device is facilitated using a device description, which should hold the following elements:
+Host interaction with a device is facilitated using a device description, which holds the following elements:

 - `device_id`: Device ID number
+- `slot`: The index of the physical interface that this device uses for host communication
+- `clock_dom`: Device clock domain (0 is master, 1 or greater are slaves
+  synchronized to master)
+- `clock_hz`: Clock rate in Hz of clock converning `clock_dom`
 - `read_size`: Device data read size per frame in bytes
 - `num_reads`: Number of frames that must be read to construct a full sample (e.g., for row reads from camera)